-Keen moved its base of operations to Portland, Oregon to further support its production of utility boots.
+Keen moved its base of operations to Portland, Oregon to further support its production of utility cleats.
 Despite gaining a degree of success in the market, the company did not follow the trend of offshoring shoe production.

 The lifestyle shoes of the brand are steadily becoming a popular choice for women.
 One example is the Keen Elsa II Crochet Sneaker, an excellent addition to the Keen Elsa collection because of its style, comfort, and budget-friendly price.

 - The footbed is removable.